 How to report a counterfeit email

-To safely report an email you suspect is counterfeit, without opening any attachments or replying to the email, please do one of the following:
+If you receive an email that appears to be from Sage, but you suspect is counterfeit, without opening any attachments or replying to the email, please do one of the following:

 If you're unsure whether the email you've received is legitimate, please contact us at (866) 996-7243 (SAGE).